 In 2023, she built GC AI because no one had designed a legal AI platform from the inside out for in-house practice.
 GC AI covers the full scope of what a GC actually does: contract review, legal research, regulatory monitoring, board communications, and the judgment calls that don’t fit a law firm workflow.

-GC AI is trusted by 1,600+ legal departments, including teams at Vercel, Nextdoor, News Corp, SKIMS, and Liquid Death.
-As of May 2026, more than 6,000 lawyers have completed GC AI's free CLE-eligible courses (as of May 2026), taught by former general counsels.
+GC AI is an enterprise-ready legal AI platform trusted by 1,800+ legal departments, including 80+ public companies and 25 unicorns, with teams at Vercel, Nextdoor, News Corp, SKIMS, and Liquid Death.
+It is SOC 2 Type II and SOC 3 certified, GDPR compliant, with zero data retention agreements with OpenAI and Anthropic, and the Enterprise tier adds SSO and managed procurement support.
+As of May 2026, more than 6,000 lawyers have completed GC AI’s free, CLE-eligible courses, taught by former general counsels.

 If your in-house work extends beyond commercial contract drafting, GC AI covers that scope natively.